kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 That’s your story, **KATHERINA**.
 Isn’t that what you wanted?

 _(She convulses.
 Rage and disbelief churn in her gut.
-She grips MARS tighter.)_
+She grips Mars tighter.)_

 _**KATHERINA**_:
 **"THAT CAN'T BE… IT'S LIES… YOU'RE LYING AGAIN…"**